tverweij/KerioIpBlocker/README.md

 Create a new Traffic Rule named *Block detected incoming intrusion IP's*, set the Source to the *AbuseIP DB Blocked* address group and everything else to *Any*.

-Set the Action to *Drop* - make sure this is the first rule (op top) in the Traffic Rules.
+Set the Action to *Drop* - make this rule is the first rules (op top) in the Traffic Rules.

 **Step 3**